Publications

 4. Realigning Higher Education in Nepal.”
 In Bista, Sharma, Raby eds.
 Higher Education in Nepal: Policies and Perspectives, Routledge, 2019.

-5. Introduction: Telling stories, generating perspectives: Local–global dynamics in Nepalese higher education.”
+5. Co-authored with Krishna Bista and Rosalind L. Raby: Introduction: Telling stories, generating perspectives: Local–global dynamics in Nepalese higher education.”
 In Bista, Sharma, Raby eds.
 Higher Education in Nepal: Policies and Perspectives, Routledge, 2019.
-Co-authored with Krishna Bista and Rosalind L. Raby.

-6. Conclusion: Complexities of higher education in Nepal” (with Rosalind L. Raby & Krishna Bista).
+6. Co-authored with Krishna Bista and Rosalind L. Raby: Conclusion: Complexities of higher education in Nepal” (with Rosalind L. Raby & Krishna Bista).
 In Bista, Sharma, Raby eds.
 Higher Education in Nepal: Policies and Perspectives, Routledge, 2019.
-Co-authored with Krishna Bista and Rosalind L. Raby.

-7. Making the shifts to change the system: Implementing the semester system through pedagogical training in Tribhuvan University.”
+7. Co-authored with Sudha Tripathi and Surendra Subedi: Making the shifts to change the system: Implementing the semester system through pedagogical training in Tribhuvan University.”
 In Bista, Sharma, Raby eds.
 Higher Education in Nepal: Policies and Perspectives, Routledge, 2019.
-Co-authored with Sudha Tripathi and Surendra Subedi.

-8. International Student Mobility: Examining Trends and Tensions.”
+8. Co-authored with Krishna Bista and Uttam Gaulee: International Student Mobility: Examining Trends and Tensions.”
 Eds.
 Krishna Bista.
 International Student Mobility and Opportunities for Growth in the Global Marketplace, IGI Global, 2018.
-Co-authored with Krishna Bista and Uttam Gaulee.

 10. Unraveling Colonial Hegemonies: Scholarship and Teaching with Rhetorical Traditions from South Asia.”
 Rhetorics Elsewhere and Otherwise: Contested Modernities and Decolonial Visions.
 Romeo García, Damián Baca, 2019.